I'm just going through some last-minute things here.

 The truth is that this is the last straw.

-We are now going to start supporting conservative Republicans in the primaries, which I don't think you you particularly do.
+We are now going to start supporting conservative Republicans in the primaries, which I don't think you particularly do.

 And not that you support liberals.

-And you know, say, you know, we're going to turn a corner here.
+And, you know, say, you know, we're going to turn a corner here.

 We're now going to support conservatives in office.